Gram21/ctfcode/README.md

 # ctfcode
 Template for CTF-Challenges.
-Inspired by others like the ones from [kitctf](https://github.com/kitctf/ctfcode/tree/master/ExploitTemplates) and [saelo](https://github.com/saelo/ctfcode)
+Inspired by others like the ones from [kitctf](https://github.com/kitctf/ctfcode/tree/master/ExploitTemplates) and [saelo](https://github.com/saelo/ctfcode) and some parts from [niklasb](https://github.com/niklasb/ctf-tools/)

 This templates builds on pwntools, so you need to install pwntools before
 ```sh